 Topics.
 This memorial is listed in this topic list: War, Korean.

 Location.
 40° 39.682′ N, 74° 18.476′ W. Marker is in Cranford, New Jersey, in Union County.
 Memorial is on Springfield

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
 Roll of Honor (a few steps from this marker); Site of Crane’s Ford (a few steps from this marker); Lest We Forget (within shouting distance of this marker); Purple Heart Memorial (within shouting distance of this marker); Crane’s Mills (approx. 0.3 miles away); Crane Farm and Village Home Site (approx. 0.4 miles away); Kenilworth Veterans Memorial (approx. 1.4 miles away); Kenilworth 9/11 Memorial (approx. 1.4 miles away).
 Touch for a list and map of all markers in Cranford.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 7, 2016, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 161 times since then and 9 times this year.
+It was originally submitted on May 7, 2016, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 234 times since then and 25 times this year.
 Photos: 1, 2. submitted on May 7, 2016, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.